 - "SHINY_LOG_LEVEL=DEBUG"

-Defines a multi-app suite – two or more Shiny apps packaged in a single Electron shell with a launcher screen.
-Requires at least two entries.
-Each app can override the default build.type.
+Defines a multi-app suite: two or more Shiny apps packaged in one Electron shell with a launcher screen.
+At least two entries are required.
+Any entry can override build.type or build.runtime_strategy, which is how mixed-strategy suites work.

 | Key | Type | Required | Description |